 A-fib is the most common clinical arrhythmia worldwide.
-It affects up to 3% of the Western population over the age of 20 years, according to estimates.
-A-fib is most prevalent in older adults, but it can occur at younger ages as well.
+Estimates suggest that it affects up to 3% of the Western population aged 20 years or older.

-A person’s heart comprises four chambers: two upper chambers (the atria) and two lower chambers (the ventricles).
+The human heart consists of four chambers: two upper chambers called the atria and two lower chambers called the ventricles.

-The resulting arrhythmia may or may not produce symptoms.
-However, recognizing and treating A-fib early in its development can significantly improve the chance of preventing complications.
+Many people with an irregular heartbeat, or arrhythmia, do not have any symptoms.
+However, recognizing and treating A-fib early can significantly improve the likelihood of preventing complications.

-A-fib may not cause any symptoms, or the symptoms may only occur intermittently.
+Not everyone with A-fib will have symptoms, and in those who do, the symptoms may only occur intermittently.
+The

 - palpitations, or the feeling of an irregular heartbeat